ravindu644/SealRom/README.md

 Tested devices:
 Note 10 exynos OneUI 6 from S22U

-Bugs

-Volte and face id
+Bugs :Volte and face id

 How to port OneUI 6 ?